-This Puff Pastry Pesto Wreath is the perfect easy appetizer for your holiday party.
-This delicious pastry wreath looks fancy, but it’s quick and takes only 10 minutes to put together.
+This puff pastry pesto wreath is the perfect easy appetizer for your Christmas party.
+This delicious puff pastry Christmas wreath looks fancy, but it's quick and takes only 10 minutes to put together.

 The minute I saw Lauren share this wreath made of puff pastry on her Instagram, I added it to my list of Christmas appetizers to make this season.
 I already signed up to bring an appetizer and a dessert to our adult Sunday School Christmas party, and this Puff Pastry Pesto Wreath was the perfect option.

-In fact, this Puff Pastry Pesto Wreath is SO easy to make that I made it three times in one week!
+In fact, this puff pastry wreath is SO easy to make that I made it three times in one week!
 Each for a different party.
 And, at every party the guests loved it.

 One person stated, "This is the prettiest appetizer I've ever seen!"
 Thank you, Lauren!

 Lauren said she found round puff pastry dough at her store, but I could only find the rectangle sheets by Pepperidge Farm.
 Here's a tip: Each box has a coupon for 55 cents off the next box. 🙂 You only need one box (2 sheets) but if you plan to make this pesto wreath more than once, like me, then make sure you wait for that coupon!

 Unroll the dough and place it on a floured surface or pastry mat.
 I love my pastry mat and use it weekly.
 Roll the rectangle out as best you can into a 12-14 inch square and then use a knife to cut it into a 12-inch circle.
 It doesn't have to be perfect.

 To make this holiday pastry wreath, fill it with pesto and chopped roasted red peppers for a festive green and red appearance.
 There are many other options to create a delicious filling, but this is easy and screams Christmas with it's colors!

 How to make a Christmas wreath from puff pastry